aharonium/opensiddur.org/posts/posts/trees-davvening-tu-bishvat-haggadah-celebrating-kinship-trees-earth-barak-gale-ami-goodman-1991-unabridged_(barak.gale_2011-01-18).html.md

 </span></div></td>

 <td style="vertical-align:top;" width="53%"><div class="english">
 May it be your will, Hashem our God, that by virtue of our blessing and eating these fruits we shall enjoy the hidden heavenly roots from which they draw the divine flow of fruiting and blessing.
-Once again, abundantly fill them with Your glorious flow, nourish and ripen them for an entire year of blessing, good life, and peace.
-Amen.
+Once again, abundantly fill them with Your glorious flow, nourish and ripen them for an entire year of blessing, good life, and peace. <em>Amen</em>.
 </div></td>
 </tr>